 - 4.01 Service areas have many systems and procedures relating to the control of the authority's assets, including purchasing, costing and management systems.
 Service areas are increasingly reliant on computers for their financial management information.
 The information must therefore be accurate and the systems and procedures sound and well administered.
-They should contain controls to ensure that transactions are properly processed and errors detected promptly. - 4.02 The Corporate Director Finance and Resources has a professional responsibility to ensure that the authority's financial systems are sound and should therefore be notified of any new developments or changes.
+They should contain controls to ensure that transactions are properly processed and errors detected promptly. - 4.02 The Director of Finance has a professional responsibility to ensure that the authority's financial systems are sound and should therefore be notified of any new developments or changes.